Authoritarian socialism: Venezuela

 In 2015, The Economist argued that the Bolivarian Revolution in Venezuela—now under Nicolás Maduro after Chávez's death in 2013—was devolving from authoritarianism to dictatorship as opposition politicians were jailed for plotting to undermine the government, violence was widespread and independent media shut down.
 Chávez and Maduro administrations' economic policies led to shortages, a high inflation rate and a dysfunctional economy.
 The government has attributed Venezuela's economic problems to the decline in oil prices, sanctions imposed by the United States and economic sabotage by the opposition.
 Western media coverage of Chávez and other Latin American leaders from the 21st-century socialist movement has been criticized as unfair by their supporters and left-leaning media critics.

 Broadly, chavismo policies include nationalization, social welfare programs and opposition to neoliberalism, particularly the policies of the International Monetary Fund and the World Bank.
-According to Chávez, Venezuelan socialism accepts private property, but this socialism is a form of social democracy that seeks to promote social property and supports participatory democracy.
+According to Chávez, Venezuelan socialism accepts private property, but this socialism is a form of social democracy that seeks to promote social property.
 In January 2007, Chávez proposed to build the communal state, whose main idea is to build self-government institutions like communal councils, communes and communal cities.
 While Chávez remained relatively popular throughout his time in office, Maduro suffered unpopularity with the deterioration of the economy during his tenure and there was a decline of self-identified chavistas.

 Despite its socialist rhetoric, chavismo has been frequently described as being state capitalist by critics.
 Critics frequently point towards Venezuela's large private sector.
 In 2009, roughly 70% of Venezuela's gross domestic product was created by the private sector.
 According to Asa Cusack, an expert on Latin America and frequent contributor to mainstream media, Venezuela's economy remained "market-based and private-sector dominated" throughout Chávez's time in office.
 Although "the social economy and the public sector were heavily promoted", for example through nationalization, "the private sector was expected to remain dominant, and it did.
 A centrally planned socialist economy like Cuba's was neither the aim nor the reality".
 Chavismo has been widely discussed in the media.